 Since it was technically called a “quick bread,” even with massive quantities of oil and sugar hiding inside, Mom let us eat slices as afternoon snacks.
 I often asked for seconds, and the first loaf always seemed to disappear by the time we drove Grandma to the airport for her return flight!

-Let’s go over how to make this healthy snack cake!
+Let’s go over what you’ll need to make this healthy zucchini oatmeal snack cake!

-You’ll skip the refined granulated sugar and sweeten your healthy oatmeal snack cake with pure maple syrup (like this!).
+You’ll skip the refined granulated sugar and sweeten your healthy oatmeal snack cake with pure maple syrup.
 You want the kind that comes directly from maple trees and only has one ingredient: maple syrup.
-It’s usually sold in thin glass bottles or squat plastic jugs!
+It’s usually sold in thin glass bottles or squat plastic jugs (like this!).

 Doesn’t that look tempting??
 And when you make your own, remember to snap a picture and share it on Instagram using #amyshealthybaking and tagging @amyshealthybaking IN the photo itself!
 (That guarantees I’ll see your picture! 🙂 ) I’d love to see your healthy zucchini oatmeal snack cake!